dandavison/delta/README.md

 Use `delta --help` to see all the available options.

-To change your delta options in a one-off git command, use `git -c ...`.
+To change your delta options in a one-off git command, use `git -c`.
 For example

 ```
-git -c delta.line-numbers=false -c delta.max-line-distance=0.8 show
+git -c delta.line-numbers=false show
 ```

 Contents